zh-zhang1984/academic-kickstart/content/publication/ICM2019/index.md

   caption: "Mechanical Power"
   focal_point: "Bottom"
   preview_only: false
+  alt_text: An optional description of the image for screen readers.

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.
 #   Simply enter your project's folder or file name without extension.